DevNambi/blog-drafts/000 - summit learning.md

 **By Level**

 Let's look at percentile ratings by level.

-**@AdamMachanic:**

-@AdamMachanic: Is there an overall session evals version like usual, with rankings?

-@AdamMachanic: @SQLHA @amy_lewisAZ that's an issue for next year.
-Comparative ratings, which we've always had, is an issue for this year.

-@GFritchey: @SQLHA @AdamMachanic @amy_lewisAZ Agreed.
-Plus, I'm horrified at how I did this year.

-@AdamMachanic: @amy_lewisAZ that's unfortunate.
-A lot of us really enjoy seeing how we scored against other sessions.

-@AdamMachanic: @amy_lewisAZ what I meant was, are you going to include it in the average when coming up with the overall rankings?

 *Let's show scores by percentile.
 For example, 5% of sessions scored at least a 4.9.
 Or else show it with all of the personal information stripped out.*